getflourish/Sketch-Style-Inventory/Readme.md

 ### Select All Layers By Name

 Based on a selected layer, all layers that match the name of the reference layer.
-This will include dupicated layers that have appended numbers.
+This will include duplicated layers that have appended numbers.

 `control` + `command` + `l`

 ![Selection Animation](https://dl.dropboxusercontent.com/u/974773/_keepalive/Style%20Inventory/Select%20by%20Name.gif)

 ## Style Inventory
 Generate a visual style sheet with all colors and text styles that you are using.
-This will help you to get an overview of your used styles so you can merge styles that are very close together. (-> Select all matching layers by color or text style) You can also export a SCSS or JSON file to use your styles in your web projects. (-> Style Inventory Tagger) When you run this plugin again, Sketch will update your Style Inventory while keeping variable names.
+This will help you to get an overview of your used styles so you can merge styles that are very close together.
+This will also export a CSS file with text styles.

 ![Screenshot](https://raw.githubusercontent.com/getflourish/Sketch-Style-Inventory/master/_screenshots/Text%20Styles.png)

+## Sorting

+### Sort Layers

+Sorts the selected layers.
+Options: `Ascending`, `Descending`, `Random`

+`control` + `command` + `option` + `s`

 ## Style Inventory Exporter
 Export your style inventory as CSS, SCSS or JSON.